rcmorano/saucy-rvm/README.md

+# What you get

+A ready to use ubuntu-rvm-ruby container (in different flavours) to use as base image for your development containers.

 # How to use

 You can just pull the image from the official 'docker' index since it's a trusted build linked with github 'Dockerfile' in this repo: